 While anyone is able to contract HIV, gay and bisexual men are more at risk than other gender groups.
-Although they make up just two percent of the American population, they accounted for 57 percent of all HIV diagnoses at the end of 2011, notes the CDC.
-Another important factor within this demographic is age – also according to the CDC, in 2010, gay and bisexual men aged 13 to 24 accounted for 72 percent of all new infections.
+They accounted for 70 percent of all new HIV diagnoses in 2017, notes the CDC.
+Another important factor within this demographic is age - also according to the CDC, in 2010, gay and bisexual men aged 13 to 34 accounted for 64 percent of those new infections.

 Due primarily to sharing needles, intravenous drug users are at a higher risk of acquiring HIV than non-users.
 HIV is also most commonly transmitted via sexual intercourse and sex workers often engage in sexual activity with many different partners, which can increase the risk of HIV.
 Mixing these two activities further increases the risk, according to the CDC.

 Some ethnic and racial groups see relatively high concentrations of the virus in their communities.
 African-Americans are the most affected group in America, making up 43 percent of all new cases in 2017, according to the CDC.
 Hispanics/Latinos are also disproportionately affected, accounting for 26 percent of new diagnoses in 2017.
 Although smaller in size than other ethnic groups, the CDC notes that American Indians, Alaska and Hawaii natives, and Pacific islanders all experience higher rates of infection than Asians or whites.